Health considerations when bottle-feeding

 help prevent infections and other health conditions throughout a baby's life.

-Infants who take enough iron-fortified infant formula usually don’t need vitamin and
+Infants who take enough infant formula fortified with iron usually don’t need vitamin

-D supplementation for all babies drinking formula until they are drinking at least
+D supplementation for all babies drinking formula.
+This is until they are drinking

-32 ounces a day.
-Fluoride supplements are recommended for babies whose primary water
+at least 27 ounces a day.
+Fluoride supplements are recommended for babies whose primary

-supply is not fluoridated.
-Check with your baby's healthcare provider about vitamin
+water supply is not fluoridated.
+Check with your baby's healthcare provider about

 Types of infant formula